startable/startable-standard/README.md

 # The StarTable data format

-StarTable is a human- and machine-readable data format designed to conveniently store arbitrary numbers of two-dimensional tables of data.
+StarTable is a human- and machine-readable data format designed to conveniently store an arbitrary number of two-dimensional tables of data.
 It also supports peripheral information elements such as metadata and application-specific functionality.

 The StarTable format is file-format agnostic.
 In practice, CSV files and Excel workbooks are most commonly used.
-But any file format that can be used to represent a set of tables, each with columns and rows of cells, can in principle adhere to the StarTable format.
+But any file format that can be used to represent a set of tables, each with columns and rows of cells, can, in principle, adhere to the StarTable format.

+## Parsers and utilities

+StarTable parsers exist for Python, MATLAB, and C#.
+They can currently parse StarTable files in CSV and Excel format.

+The StarTable Editor is an Excel add-in that helps humans read, write, quality-control, and prettify StarTable files.

+These have all been developed in private repos, but in March 2019, it was decided to open-source them, and they will be placed on [GitHub](https://github.com/startable) in due course.

+## Quick overview of the StarTable format

 Let's have a high-level, example-based look at the StarTable format.
 Further details are available in the full [StarTable format specification](https://github.com/startable/startable-standard/blob/master/StarTable%20format%20specification.md).

-## Quick overview of the StarTable format

-Here is an example StarTable file as viewed in Microsoft Excel.
+Below is an example StarTable file as viewed in Microsoft Excel.
 In it you'll see the various block types that StarTable supports, as annotated on the right.

 Blocks are separated by one or more blank lines (except template blocks, which may be contiguous).